Deploying Jenkins X in Linode Kubernetes Engine

 To install Jenkins X, you need the

 jx command-line tool.
-You can find the instruction on
+You can find the instruction on how to install

 jx on the official documentation.